jenkinsci/kubernetes-credentials-provider-plugin/docs/README.md

 or by passing the credentialId directly to the step requiring a credential:

 {% highlight groovy %}
-git credentialsId: 'another-test-usernamepass', url: '<repository here>'
+git credentialsId: 'another-test-usernamepass', url: 'https://github.com/foo/bar'
 {% endhighlight %}

 # Issue reporting